This post is not sponsored but contains some affiliate links

 As you build a following on your blog, vlog, social media or your email list, you can opt to host events.
 It can be something as simple as a “thank you” meet and greet, being a member of a panel discussion or working with a brand you have previously partnered with as an ambassador at an expo.

-Affiliate Marketing can be done through ads and/or links.
+Affiliate Links can be done through ads and/or links.
 Links can be pay per click or pay per action.
 The good thing about affiliate links are the services are very broad.
 You can get links for travel, clothing, beauty items, children’s products, books and services by other bloggers or business owners.
 As with ad networks, there are tons of affiliate networks.
 Here are just a few:

 Even if you have a small following, you can monetize by doing sponsored posts on your blog or social media.
 Join influencer networks and apply to campaigns you think you are eligible for based on your social media reach, website page views or content quality.
 As your platform grows, you can also work with PR firms or brands directly for sponsored posts and videos.
 Make sure you are following current FTC guidelines and have an updated disclosure policy when doing so.